 Enhanced Coping Strategies

-CBT equips you with effective coping mechanisms for dealing with stress, trauma triggers, and other distressing situations.
-These strategies promote healthier ways to manage adversity and improve overall mental health and well-being.
+CBT gives you enough weapons to fight your demons; stress, trauma triggers, and other hurtful situations.
+These coping strategies teach you healthier ways to manage negativity.
+Hence, your general mental health and well-being get better.

 Better Relationships and Self-Esteem